schiWasTaken/runewars/README.md

 ### Basics

-In this unfinished game, 2 players `You :.: CPU` face each other, each starting with 20 health and 0 mana.
+In this unfinished game, 2 players (for now just you and a random moves CPU) face each other, each starting with 20 health and 0 mana.

 to help you understand better, let's simplify the game into just 3 moves that are available: Charge, Tackle, Shield